davidrthorn/polish_notation/README.md

 1. Create and activate a Python 3 virtual environment (if you don't want to install pytest globally)
 2. Install the requirements with `pip install -r requirements.txt` from the project root
    - You might need to run `pip3` instead depending on your default system python
-3. Run tests with `pytest --verbose` from the project root
+3. Run tests with `pytest --verbose` from the project root (one expected failure -- see notes for bonus recursive implementation in `src/rpn.py`)

 The code does not currently provide a command line interface.
 You can run it interactively as follows: